citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisionedVirtualMachineSearchResponseModel.md

 `func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetProvisioningSchemeName()`

 UnsetProvisioningSchemeName ensures that no value is present for ProvisioningSchemeName, not even an explicit nil
+### GetProvisioningSchemeId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetProvisioningSchemeId() string`

+GetProvisioningSchemeId returns the ProvisioningSchemeId field if non-nil, zero value otherwise.

+### GetProvisioningSchemeIdOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetProvisioningSchemeIdOk() (*string, bool)`

+GetProvisioningSchemeIdOk returns a tuple with the ProvisioningSchemeId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProvisioningSchemeId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetProvisioningSchemeId(v string)`

+SetProvisioningSchemeId sets ProvisioningSchemeId field to given value.

+### HasProvisioningSchemeId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasProvisioningSchemeId() bool`

+HasProvisioningSchemeId returns a boolean if a field has been set.

+### SetProvisioningSchemeIdNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetProvisioningSchemeIdNil(b bool)`

+ SetProvisioningSchemeIdNil sets the value for ProvisioningSchemeId to be an explicit nil

+### UnsetProvisioningSchemeId
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetProvisioningSchemeId()`

+UnsetProvisioningSchemeId ensures that no value is present for ProvisioningSchemeId, not even an explicit nil
 ### GetProvisioningSchemeVersion

 `func (o *ProvisionedVirtualMachineSearchResponseModel) GetProvisioningSchemeVersion() int32`